iterative/dvc.org/content/docs/command-reference/queue/index.md

 ## Description

-You can use `dvc exp run --queue` to queue ML experiments. `dvc queue` provides an interface to run and manage these queued tasks.
+You can use `dvc exp run --queue` to queue ML experiments. `dvc queue` provides an interface to process and manage these queued tasks.

 📖 See [this guide] for more information on experiment queues.